 - Obtaining for Infiltrator Systems, Inc., a portfolio company of private equity firm Graham Partners, clearance from the FTC to acquire the septic chamber business from Advance Drainage Systems, Inc. (ADS) and to enter into a long term distribution agreement with ADS for certain septic chamber products manufactured by Infiltrator.
 The FTC cleared the acquisition and long term distribution agreement, despite competitive overlaps, after a detailed review without issuing a second request.
 Infiltrator completed the acquisition on January 17, 2012.

 - Securing FTC approval for DNA Diagnostics Center (DDC) to acquire Orchid Cellmark, Inc.’s government paternity testing business as part of a December 2011 FTC Consent Agreement.
-The FTC approved DDC as the upfront buyer in a Consent Agreement that enabled Laboratory Corporation of America to complete its $85.4 million acquisition of Orchid Cellmark.
+The FTC approved DDC as the upfront buyer in a Consent Agreement that enabled Laboratory Corporation of America to complete its US$85.4 million acquisition of Orchid Cellmark.
 DDC completed its acquisition of Orchid Cellmark’s government paternity testing business on December 19, 2011.

-- Obtaining clearance from the DOJ for One Equity Partner’s $600 million sale of Prodigy Health Group, the nation’s largest independent third party administrator (TPA) of self-funded health care plans, to Aetna.
+- Obtaining clearance from the DOJ for One Equity Partner’s US$600 million sale of Prodigy Health Group, the nation’s largest independent third party administrator (TPA) of self-funded health care plans, to Aetna.
 The transaction received Early Termination in May 2011despite DOJ’s focus on health related antitrust issues.
 The transaction was completed June 28, 2011.

 - Obtaining for Dean Foods Company clearance from the DOJ to sell its branded and private label yogurt businesses in separate transactions.
 After a detailed review of each transaction by DOJ due to competitive overlaps, Dean Foods Company received Early Termination in January 2011 for the sale of its Mountain High yogurt brand to General Mills, Inc. and Early Termination in March 2011 for the sale of its private label yogurt business to Schreiber Foods, Inc.